Religion in Tonga

-Christianity is the predominant religion in Tonga, with Methodists having the most adherents.
+Christianity is the predominant religion in Tonga, with Free Wesleyan Church of Tonga having the most adherents.

-The constitution of Tonga establishes the freedom of religion, which is respected in practice by both the government and general society, although there are some laws which restrict commerce and broadcast media in accordance with Christian religious norms.
+The Constitution of Tonga establishes freedom of religion, which is respected in practice by both the government and general society, although there are some laws which restrict commerce and broadcast media in accordance with Christian religious norms.

 Christianity

 Tongans are ardent churchgoers.
 Church service usually follows a call and response structure.
 Singing in the church is often done a cappella.
 Although a church attends primarily to the spiritual needs of the population, it also functions as the primary social hub.

-Sunday in Tonga is celebrated as a strict sabbath, enshrined so in the constitution, and despite some voices to the opposite, the Sunday ban is not likely to be abolished soon.
+Sunday is celebrated as a strict sabbath, enshrined so in the constitution, and despite some voices to the opposite, the Sunday ban is not likely to be abolished soon.
 No trade is allowed on Sunday, except essential services, after special approval by the minister of police.
 Those that break the law risk a fine or imprisonment.

 Along with others from Oceania, some Tongan Christians have attempted to develop their own unique theology which addresses the contextual questions offered by people of the Pacific.
-This includes the coconut theology of the Methodist Sione 'Amanaki Havea or the incarnational theology of the Roman Catholic Bishop Patelesio Finau.
+This includes the coconut theology of the Methodist Sione 'Amanaki Havea or the incarnational theology of the Catholic Bishop of Tonga Patelesio Finau.

 The Church of Jesus Christ of Latter-day Saints in Tonga had 66,361 members on record (about 60% of the population) with 173 congregations as of 2019.
 According to The Church of Jesus Christ of Latter-day Saints, Tonga has a higher per-capita number of Latter-day Saints than any other country in the world.
 However, according to the 2011 census, only 18.01% of Tongans belong to LDS Church and Tongans belonging to mainstream Christian denominations represent majority of the population.

 Other religions

 Buddhism has begun to gain traction, growing from 0.2% to 0.4% of the population in five years.
 Hinduism decreased from 104 people in 2006 to 100 in 2010.

+The Islam is also present in Tonga, 0.2 percent of total population is Muslim.

 The Baháʼí Faith in Tonga started after being set as a goal to introduce the religion in 1953, and Baháʼís arrived in 1954.
 With conversions and pioneers, the first Local Spiritual Assembly was elected in 1958.
 Less than forty years later, in 1996, the Baháʼís of Tonga established their paramount Baháʼí school in the form of the Ocean of Light International School.
 Around 2004 there were 29 local spiritual assemblies and about 5% of the national population were members of the Baháʼí Faith though the Tonga Broadcasting Commission maintained a policy that does not allow discussions by members of the Baháʼí Faith of its founder, Bahá'u'lláh on its radio broadcasts.

+In the early 20th century, there were two early Sikh pioneers residing in Tonga who came from the Garhshankar tehsil of the Punjab.